 2. Every applicant must complete enrolment requirements which include submission of an Admission Application, written acceptance of any Offer of Place in a qualification (unless waived in writing by the University), submission of an Enrolment Application and acceptance of any Offer of Enrolment.
-Applicants returning to enrol in the same qualification submit an Enrolment Application and accept an Offer of Enrolment each academic year.
+Applicants returning to enrol in the same qualification are required to submit an Enrolment Application and accept an Offer of Enrolment each academic year.

 |For Qualifications starting in||New and Returning Applicants applying for a new qualification|

-|Summer School||Friday 2 November 2018 (International and Domestic students)|
+|Summer School||31 October 2023 (International and Domestic students)|

 |For Courses in||All Applicants|

-|Semester One/ Double Semester||Monday 12 February 2018 (Domestic and International students)|
+|Semester One/ Double Semester||17 February 2023 (Domestic and International students)|

-|Semester Two||Monday 18 June 2018 (Domestic and International students)|
+|Semester Two||12 July 2023 (Domestic and International students)|

 6. Some qualifications require applicants to apply in advance of the standard due dates for selection and some courses do not follow standard semester dates.
 The relevant enrolment dates for these qualifications and/or courses are available from enrolment material on the University website or by contacting the University.

 7. Doctoral candidates need to submit Admission Applications to study a doctoral programme, accept any Offer of Place in a doctoral programme, submit their Enrolment Applications and accept any Offer of Enrolment, within three weeks of the commencement date specified by the Doctoral Research Committee.
 Candidates will need to enrol for each successive year by submitting their Enrolment Applications, accepting any Offer of Enrolment and receive a Confirmation of Enrolment.
 Details of fees will be available each year before enrolment is completed.